syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 ---
 layout: post
 title: Theme Studio in Blazor - Syncfusion
-description: Check out and learn here all about Theme Studio for Syncfusion Blazor Components and how touse theme studio.
+description: Check out and learn here all about Theme Studio for Syncfusion Blazor Components and how to use theme studio.
 platform: Blazor
 component: Common
 documentation: ug